 Missing parts can be submitted after filing.
 The filing of an application is accorded a filing date.
 Currently, if parts of the application’s specification or drawings are missing at filing, submitting them afterwards can be problematic.
 Under the amendments, an applicant can submit a part of the specification or drawing that was missing at filing, while maintaining the filing date accorded.
 The addition must be completely contained in the priority application, and must be added within a prescribed period not more than six months after the filing date.

-The change brings Canada’s grace period into harmony with a number of other countries including the U.S. (under its new first-to-file system).
 To preserve the ability to obtain patent protection outside of Canada, and avoid relying on an exception to what is otherwise a ground of invalidity, it remains preferable to file an application before disclosing an invention.

 Abandonment requires notice (sometimes).
 During the pendency of an application, failure to perform certain steps will result in the application becoming abandoned.
 The amendments provide relief against abandonment in respect of certain fee payments, by introducing notices before abandonment and by extending time limits.